Restricted Stock

 Essentially, the grant date entry would not be recorded in the company’s books, but the information is still necessary in order to estimate the stock-based compensation expense.

 An employee pays income tax on the total value of the stock during the period in which it vests.
-The employee also pays capital gains tax on any gains in the value of the stock when it is sold.
-The amount of restricted stock that an employee is required to declare for tax purposes is the fair market value of the stock, minus the original exercise price.
+The amount of restricted stock that an employee is required to declare for tax purposes is the fair market value of the stock minus the original restricted stock price.

-However, in the United States for example, a holder of restricted stock may exercise a Section 83(b) election that allows him/her to use the price on the grant date rather than the vesting date price to calculate the amount of income tax due.
-This requires the tax to be paid before the vesting date, but helps minimize the amount of tax liability if the stock is granted at a lower price.
-However, taking this action is risky because, if the restricted stock never vests, the taxes already paid on it are non-refundable.
+However, in the United States, for example, a holder of restricted stock may exercise a Section 83(b) election that allows him/her to use the price on the grant date rather than the vesting date price to calculate the amount of income tax due.
+This requires the tax to be paid before the vesting date but helps minimize the amount of tax liability if the restricted stock is granted at a low price.